SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 During the login process, compare the entered password with the hashed version stored in the database.
 Use bcrypt to safely verify if the entered password matches the stored hash.

 Ecommerce_Follow_Along/README.md at main · ashishyadav2605/Ecommerce_Follow_Along

+# Milestone 7
+Create Login Endpoint:

+Accept user credentials (email/username and password).
+Retrieve the corresponding user from the database.
+Validate Password:

+Use bcrypt to hash the entered password.
+Compare it with the stored hashed password for authentication.